bruno-lang/alma/README.md

 				continue at position
 		mismatch at end

-Completions can be _expensive_ as the position is incremented one by one in case the end-instruction is not a a literal or terminal.
+Completions can be _expensive_ in case the end-instruction is not a a literal or terminal as the position is incremented one by one.

 #### Capturing Matches
-Instructions 0-5 control the parsing process by instructing the parser.
+Instructions 0-5 control the parsing process by instructing the parser what or how to match input.

 The next two instructions 6 and 7 are used to a) shape the resulting parse-tree and b) allow to form reusable compositions and recursion.